ivanvera-nvm/ivanvera-nvm/README.md

 ### 👋 Hi there
-I am Iván Damián Vera, a Web Developer with 5 years of experience specializing in e-commerce, interface design, CLI tools, and leading frontend development teams.
+I am Iván, a Web Developer with 5 years of experience specializing in e-commerce, interface design, CLI tools, and leading frontend development teams.
 Passionate about creating tools that I use in my daily work, and always eager to learn more, especially in the field of artificial intelligence.

 - 🔭 I’m currently working as Head of Frontend Development at [E-CRUCE](https://www.e-cruce.com/)
 - ⚡ Skilled in Javascript/Typescript, NodeJS, React, VTEX, among others.